 This middleware will instruct Laravel to utilize the locale selected by the user if this selection is present in the session.

-Since we need this operation to be run on every request, we also need to add it to the default middleware stack at app/http/Kernel.php
+Since we need this operation to run on every request, add it to the default middleware stack in app/Http/Kernel.php

 Changing routes

-Next, we have to add a route to change locale.
-We’re using a closure route, but you can use exactly the same code inside your controller if you wish:
+file.
+We’re using a closure route, but you can use the same code inside your controller if you wish:

 Route::get('language/{locale}', function ($locale) { app()->setLocale($locale); session()->put('locale', $locale); return redirect()->back(); });

-Also, don’t forget to remove the previously added locale switching previously added in our default welcome route:
+Also, don’t forget to remove the locale switching previously added in our default welcome route.
+Make your root route look like this:

 Route::get('/', function () { return view('welcome'); });